Every business needs a website.

 The best day to launch a new website is the first day it’s better than the old website!”

-Your website needs to be perfect before launch.
+Your website must be perfect before launch.

 “Perfection is illusory in the first place, ask any developer, marketer or digital person worth listening to.